Video for Change Approaches

 Social Documentary Video

 Scottish filmmaker John Grierson is thought to have first coined the term ‘documentary’ when reviewing a nonfiction film in 1926.
-He believed documentary film was the next great medium of information dissemination and was best used as a tool to make ordinary citizens aware and engaged with social issues as a catalyst for social change.
+He believed documentary film was the next great medium of information dissemination and was best used as a tool to make ordinary citizens aware and engaged with social issues as a accelerating or changing something catalyst [/su_tooltip] for social change.
 Since then, the lowered costs of film-making has meant that social documentaries have covered just about every social issue imaginable; some of these documentaries have changed the way we perceive, understand and respond to the world around us.

 • Usually focused on exposing a single problem/issue